 Environmental Conservation Police Q & A

-Q: I’m using an app that shows land owned by NY State — can I hunt on that land?
+Q: I’m using an app that shows land owned by New York State — can I hunt on that land?

 A: State lands are owned by DEC, DOT, SUNY, NYS Parks, Thruway, and others.
 It’s your responsibility to check the rules for each property, as even some DEC lands are off-limits to hunting.
 You can always contact your local ECO to determine legality.